CIFT provides the following services for food processors:

-The Northwest Ohio Manufacturing Extension Partnership (MEP) is an effort that combines resources from four entities located at offices in Findlay, Archbold, Lima, and Toledo, Ohio.
+The Northwest Ohio Manufacturing Extension Partnership (MEP) is an effort that combines resources from four entities located at offices in Findlay, Archbold and Lima, Ohio.

 The Northwest Ohio MEP offices serve as partners in delivering valuable services to manufacturers across Ohio.
 Plus, staff has resources available beyond northwest Ohio through other Ohio MEP partners.
 Click here to learn more.